pedroelbanquero/functional_information_conjecture/README.md

 ## 2D and 3D spaces

-If the pure information in a functional enconding just can have 1 dimension in the information vector, a way
+If the pure information in a functional enconding just can have 1 dimension in the information vector .